 The child custody evaluation process

 It is important to fully understand that the mental health professional observing you and your family is simply trying to determine what would be in the best interest of your child.
-In order for the professional to make this determination they will typically use the following guidelines or something similar:
+In order for the professional to make this determination they will typically follow a procedure similar to the following guidelines:

 - They will conduct multiple interviews with each co-parent separately.

 - They will conduct multiple interviews with the child involved in the case.